 NQF solicits comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
 In addition, NQF solicits comments for a continuous 16-week period during each evaluation cycle via an online tool located on the project webpage.
-For this evaluation cycle, the commenting period opened on May 11, 2020 and will close on September 14, 2020.
+For this evaluation cycle, the commenting period opened on May 11, 2020.
 As of June 19, one comment was submitted and shared with the Committee prior to the measure evaluation meeting (Appendix F).